 Let's start with infrastructure – perhaps the most obviously impacted area.

 With the arrival of cloud solutions, we no longer need to think about the required hardware and software that ensures smooth operations.
-We don’t need to think about system and application software updates.
+We don’t need to concern ourselves with system or application software updates.
 We do not need to worry about scenarios which involve ensuring high system availability, backups and the like… We can get a lot of information based on telemetry, which tells us what state our system is in.

 It is important to emphasise that Dynamics 365 ERP solutions can also be installed on local infrastructure, which of course greatly increases the complexity.
 In this case, the implementer must make a detailed plan of the required hardware, system and application software.
 Maintenance and update mechanisms need to be put in place.